radius-project/radius/docs/content/resources/compute/volume/persistent/_index.md

 weight: 201
 ---

 Persistent volumes have lifecycles that are separate from the container.
-ContainerComponents "attach" to another resource which contains the persistent volume.
+Containers "attach" to another resource which contains the persistent volume.

 ## Properties